Two Salaries Comparison Calculator

 How to use the Two Salary Comparison Calculator

 This calculator allows you to compare two salaries side-by-side.
-To get started, enter the first salary into "Old Salary" and the second into "New Salary".
+To get started, enter the first salary into the first field and the second into the second field.

 Find out the benefit of that overtime!
 Enter the number of hours, and the rate at which you will get paid.
 For example, for 5 hours a month at time and a half, enter 5 @ 1.5.
 There are two options in case you have two different overtime rates.
 To keep the calculations simple, overtime rates are based on a normal week of 37.5 hours.